 - 1. Discontinue power to the dryer. - 2.
-Open control door. - Disconnect the J2, J3, J4, J5, and J7 harnesses from the rear of the computer by squeezing the top locking tab and pulling the connector straight back. - 4.
-Disconnect the green ground wire from the computer. - 5.
+Open control door. - 3.
+Disconnect the J3, J4, J5, J6, and J8 harnesses from the rear of the computer by squeezing the top locking tab and pulling the connector straight back. - 4.
+Disconnect the green ground wire and the purple wire from the computer. - 5.
 Disconnect the keypad ribbon from the computer. - Remove the two (2) screws securing the computer to the control panel and remove computer from the panel, by pulling upwards on the corners. - 7.
 Install the new computer by reversing this procedure. - 8.
 Be sure to check or reset programs.